oluwadamilarey/dependency-graph/README.md

 ### 1. Create a Dependency File

-Create a text file (e.g., `dependencies.txt`) with your library dependencies.
+Create a text file (e.g., `dependencies.txt`) with your library dependencies. in the tests/fixtures folder you'd find sample test cases for the
 Example:

 ```
-A depends on B C
+A depends on B Cw
 B depends on D
 C has no dependencies
 ```